MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mobile-broadband-device-firmware-update.md

 -   UMDF (User Mode Driver Framework) based driver developed by the module or device manufacturer, packaged along with the INF file and firmware payload.
 Sample INF file and details are provided in the later part of this document
 -   Device firmware to implement the following functionalities:
     -   Firmware ID Device Service (FID).
 For more information, see **FID Device Service**.
     -   Firmware to support a firmware update device service.
-This is a device manufacturer specific device service that provides the ability for an UMDF driver to call into and execute/download the firmware payload and start the firmware update process.
+This is a device manufacturer specific device service that enables a UMDF driver to call into and execute/download the firmware payload and start the firmware update process.

 **Operational Overview**